Open-Superintelligence-Lab/Open-Superintelligence-Lab.github.io/public/content/deepseek-sparse-attention/deepseek-sparse-attention-content.md

 -  **Function:** It acts as a gatekeeper.
 It tells the main, powerful attention mechanism: "You don't need to look at all 100,000 previous tokens.
 I've found the 2,048 most important ones for you.
 Just look at these."

-The final attention output ($u_t$) is then calculated by the main attention module, but only using the current token's query and the $k$ key-value pairs that were selected.
+The final attention output ($u_t$) is then calculated by the main attention module, but only using the current token's query and the $top-k$ key-value pairs that were selected.

 ### Step 3: How The Model Was Trained